matthewsides/SDCL-Methodologies/README.md

 may be an Extended finite state machine or a finite state machine with a plefora of states depending on the amount of floors or scenarios circumstances.

 A State machine is usually illustrated or described through a Statechart.
 State machine (as alliteratted above) can be defined as a machine which defines different states of an object and these states are controlled by external or internal events (e.g finite state machine, extended finite state machine).
+The UML state chart describes the different states of a component in a system, illustrating the transitions and possible outcomes.
+The image displayed above regarding the finite state machine, traffic lights is a UML state chart diagram.

 ### Behavioral Specification Methods